 Cook the white rice if you haven’t already.
 You can do this hours or even days in advance.

-Mix the drained tuna, mayonnaise, sriracha, sesame oil, and soy sauce in a small bowl.
+Mix the drained tuna, mayonnaise, sriracha, rice wine vinegar, sesame oil, and soy sauce in a small bowl.

 Add a scoop of white rice to another bowl.
 Spoon the creamy tuna mix on top, then finish with your favorite toppings.
 Enjoy!